A Theory of Ex Post Rationalization: Statement of theory

 The set of rationales $\mathcal{V}$ captures the preferences that the agent regards as reasonable.
 For instance, the rationales could specify the agent's utility from consuming a good or service.
 Alternatively, rationales could specify the agent's subjective beliefs about some payoff-relevant event, with the observed state $s$ being a noisy signal about that event.

 We start by describing choice in the second period.
 The agent facing decision problem $D$ has chosen $a_1$ from menu $A_1$ and learned that the state is $s$.
-She chooses $a_2 \in A_2(a_1)$ and $v \in \mathcal{V}$ to maximize
+She chooses $a_2 \in A_2(a_1,s)$ and $v \in \mathcal{V}$ to maximize

-for parameter $\gamma \in [0,1)$. \Cref{eq:full_rationalizer} states that the agent places weight $(1-\gamma)$ on maximizing material utility $u$, and $\gamma$ on rationalizing her choice \textit{ex post}.
-The second term in \eqref{eq:full_rationalizer} measures how close her course of action is to the \textit{ex post optimum} under her chosen rationale $v$.
-When $a_1$ was \textit{ex post} sub-optimal according to $u$, the second term might be increased by adopting rationale $v \neq u$.
+for parameter $\gamma \in [0,1]$.
+Rationalization utility measures how close the agent's course of action is to the \textit{ex post optimum} under her chosen rationale $v$.
+When $a_1$ was \textit{ex post} sub-optimal according to $u$, rationalization utility might be increased by adopting rationale $v \neq u$.
 This distorts the agent's choice of $a_2$, which maximizes $(1-\gamma) u(a_1,a_2,s) + \gamma v(a_1,a_2,s)$.

 We restrict attention to decision problems for which the relevant maxima are well-defined.
-This is implied, for instance, if every $v \in \mathcal{V}$ is continuous in the actions, and the sets $A_2(a_1)$, $\{(a'_1,a'_2): a'_1 \in A_1 \text{ and } a'_2 \in A_2(a'_1) \}$, and $\mathcal{V}$ are compact.
+This is implied, for instance, if every $v \in \mathcal{V}$ is continuous in the actions, and the sets $A_2(a_1,s)$, $\{(a'_1,a'_2): a'_1 \in A_1 \text{ and } a'_2 \in A_2(a'_1) \}$, and $\mathcal{V}$ are compact.